t-mullen/video-stream-merger/README.md

 # video-stream-merger
 Merge the video of multiple MediaStreams.
 Also merges the audio via the WebAudio API.
-Useful for sending composite videos across a single WebRTC MediaConnection.
+Useful for sending composite videos across a single WebRTC MediaConnection, or hot-swapping streams without stopping.
 [Demo](https://rationalcoding.github.io/video-stream-merger/)

 `npm install video-stream-merger`